Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 4. Results are filtered - Cooldown and limits are applied

-5. Notifications are sent - You receive alerts via Telegram (if connected)
+5. Calls are delivered - You receive the meme call via Telegram (if connected)

-This loop runs periodically (typically every few seconds), so your conditions are always being evaluated against fresh data.
+This loop runs periodically (typically every few seconds), so your trader AI is always evaluating fresh market data.

 Key Concepts